vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic1](images/configure-filter.png)

-   You see that the boats that finished latest were France and Denmark.
-In what follows now, we will compare France and Denmark to the Great Britain, to see how they are different.
-Hopefully with this we will find some indicators on what France and Denmark can improve!
+   You can see that the boats that finished last were France and Denmark, we will now compare France and Denmark to Great Britain to see how they are different.
+Hopefully we will find some indicators on where France and Denmark can make improvements.

 3. Compare maximum boat speeds